jesseinit/my-diary-flask/README.md

 #### Starting the API

 - Run `pipenv shell` to activate the virtual environment(if its not already activated)
+- Run `pipenv install` to install the application's dependencies
 - Run `python manage.py runserver` to start the development server

 #### Running the tests